Install with Docker

 architectures.

-There are two primary ways to run Bugsink with Docker:
+There are two main ways to run Bugsink with Docker:

 docker pull bugsink/bugsink:latest